NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

   That said, the same "computation" would have to be done by hand by users who would want to achieve the same effect without automation, so it's not really a drawback *given the desired effect*.
+  On the other other hand, manual handling “only” needs to be done once a few months, when dependencies change, with the result of the reevaluation “cached” in the form of an expression, whereas the automatic handling is done at every evaluation, so the cost structure is quite different.

+- Microeconomics: automating the management of dependencies between extensions will likely lead to users creating larger dependency graphs than they do today, introducing a performance issue, until the homeostasy of psychological costs is maintained.
+  In particular, it is possible that those larger graphs will become an active performance hindrance until the object system is made part of the language itself.

 - Missing features?
 Previous extension systems may have important features that I have neglected so far, and that would need to be implemented